Plurals of Acronyms and Abbreviations

 Plurals of abbreviated titles like Dr. and Mr.

-To form the plural of a contracted social or professional title, simply add an s and move the period to the end.
+To form the plural of a contracted social or professional title, simply add s and move the period to the end.

 - Drs.
 Who and Strange are at the door.